Wolox/redux-recompose/README.md

 });
 ```

 If `shouldRetry` returns a truthy value, `actions.POLLING_ACTION_RETRY` will be dispatched.
+This will:

+- Set `myTargetIsRetrying` to `true`.
+- Set `myTargetLoading` to `false`.
+- Increment `myTargetCount` by 1.
-This will turn `myTargetIsRetrying` to `true`, increment `myTargetCount` and set the timer for the next request.
-The timer ID will be saved to `myTargetTimeoutID`. `myTargetError` will have the same error that the FAILURE pattern would assign it, so you can use to get the progress status from the server.
+- Set up a timer for the next request.
+- Save the timer ID to `myTargetTimeoutID`.
+- Set `myTargetError` in the same way that the FAILURE pattern would assign it.
+This can be used to get the progression status from the server.
 Keep in mind that once the timer has finished, `redux-recompose` will dispatch the exact same action that started the polling chain.
 This means `determination`, `shouldRetry` and `timeout` will all be the same as they were the last time.

 ## Thanks to